kollenwekesa/kollenwekesa/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Data Structures & Algorithms
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python & AI
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on AI & Machine Learning
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Softwares
-- 📫 How to reach me: ...
+- 📫 How to reach me: 0716797094
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: am a scorpio

 <h3 align="left">Connect with me:</h3>
 <p align="left">